Designing Cementitious Basement Waterproofing of a building starts at the basement and finishes at the roof of the building.

 Specifications for Cementitious Waterproofing of Basements with Hydrostatic Pressure

-Basements, Retaining Walls and Tunnels to prevent ingress of water due to hydrostatic pressure.
+Basements, Retaining Walls and Tunnels to prevent the ingress of water due to hydrostatic pressure.

 Drizoro Basement Waterproofing Materials required: